My Clavicle

 Marta Sanz

-On an international flight to a writer’s conference, the writer Marta Sanz notices a tiny bump, something she calls a tick, on her chest, just below her clavicle, near her breast bone.
+On an international flight to a conference, the author Marta Sanz notices a tiny bump beneath her skin, just below her clavicle, near her breast bone.
+So begins an inquiry that is at turns satirical detective story, philosophical inquiry, memoir, and pure poetry.

-It comes with a pain she has never felt before and she is struck with terror.
-However, this is no instance of mere anxiety or hypochondria.
-In Spanish, the title is Clavícula, which refers to the collarbone, but also makes a direct pun in that language on the word clavé or key.
-Soon we realize that something has changed for Marta, and that whatever has happened, however hard to explain, is not just “in her head” but something which is locked up or suddenly hidden away.
+In Spanish, the title is Clavícula, which refers to the collarbone, but also makes a direct pun on the word clavé or key.
+In the aftermath of Marta’s discovery we realize that something fundamental has changed for her, and that whatever has happened, however elusive, it is something very real.
 At the same time, the mystery reflects in everything the author encounters, but especially the bodies of women, and especially women of a certain age.

-The difficulty of giving a name to Marta’s pain, of even locating a precise place for it, provokes a number of reflections: about the edge that separates the body from scientific definitions and imagination; about the function of poetry; about our intolerance for psychological gray areas; about anxiety as a pathology of late stage capitalism; and in the face of daily headlines, the perversion of a public health system.
-Ultimately, Marta’s attempts to define something impossible are channeled through her strange and roving pain, manifesting in curiosity, poetry, and love.
+The difficulty of giving a name to Marta’s pain, of even locating a precise place for it, provokes a number of reflections: about the edge that separates the body from scientific definitions and imagination; about the function of poetry; about our intolerance for psychological gray areas; about anxiety as a pathology of late stage capitalism; and, in the face of constantly dispiriting headlines, the perversion of a public health system.
+Ultimately, Marta’s attempts to define something impossible are channeled through her strange and roving pain, manifesting in curiosity, humor, and love.

 Praise for My Clavicle